Separation of Variables for a flux tube with an end: Factorized matrices and Hamiltonians

 \section{Factorized $R$ matrices and Hamiltonians}

-Our construction of a commutative system of conserved charges will be based on the existence of a Baxter operator \cite{Baxter:1971cs} and Separation of Variables (SoV) \cite{Skl85}.
-The former, in turn, will be built from intertwining operators emerging in the factorization \cite{Der05} of SL(2) invariant $R$ matrices that are at the foundation of Algebraic Bethe Ansatz to integrable systems \cite{Faddeev:1979gh}.
+Our construction of a commutative system of conserved charges will be based on the existence of the Baxter operator \cite{Baxter:1971cs} and Separation of Variables (SoV) \cite{Skl85}.
+The former, in turn, will be built from intertwining operators emerging in the factorization \cite{Der05} of SL(2) invariant $R$ matrices which are the foundation of the Algebraic Bethe Ansatz approach to integrable systems \cite{Faddeev:1979gh}.
 So we will give a lightning outline of the most invaluable ingredients first.

-The Lax operator, that acts on the direct product $\mathbb{C}^2 \otimes \mathbb{V}_j$ of the Hilbert space at $j$-th site $\mathbb{V}_j$ and an auxiliary two-dimensional one $\mathbb{C}^2$, depends on the complex spectral parameter $u$ (as well as the label $s$ of the representation) and reads
+The Lax operator, that acts on the direct product $\mathbb{C}^2 \otimes \mathbb{V}_j$ of the Hilbert space at $j$-th site $\mathbb{V}_j$ and an auxiliary two-dimensional one $\mathbb{C}^2$, depends on the complex spectral parameter $u$ (as well as the label $s$ of the representation $\mathbb{V}_j$) and reads

 The product of $N+1$ copies of this operator in the auxiliary space determines the closed chain monodromy matrix $\mathbb{T} (u)$,

 with its elements acting on the quantum space of the chain $\otimes_{j = 1}^{N+1} \mathbb{V}_j$.
 The open spin chain monodromy matrix is determined by ``doubling and folding'' the closed chain through the soft boundary, such that \cite{Sklyanin:1988yz}